← Back to blog

 Fiddl.art is the option on this list with anime-capable video generation alongside image generation, useful if you want to animate a character rather than produce a single static image.

-Related: Best AI Anime Art Generators · 6 Best Fantasy AI Image Generators, Reviewed
+Related: 6 Best Fantasy AI Image Generators, Reviewed